starlake-ai/starlake/docs/user/howto/load.rst

         sample: "1548165436433"
         comment: "date/time in epoch millis"

+Any semantic type that maps to the boolean primitive type must match against a special regex.
+This regex is made of two parts separated by the string "<-TF->". values matching the left side will be interpreted as the boolean value "true" and values matching the right side will be interpreted as the boolean value "false".

 We may add new types that map to these primitive types.
 For our example above, we will add the following